home-assistant/core/README.md

 ## Installation instructions / Quick-start guide

 Running Home Assistant requires that python3 and the package requests are installed.

-Run the following code to get up and running with the minimum setup:
+Run the following code to install and start Home Assistant:

 ```python
 git clone --recursive https://github.com/balloob/home-assistant.git
 cd home-assistant
 pip3 install -r requirements.txt
 python3 -m homeassistant --open-ui
 ```

-This will start the Home Assistant server and launch its webinterface.
+The last command will start the Home Assistant server and launch its webinterface.
 By default Home Assistant looks for the configuration file `config/home-assistant.conf`.
 A standard configuration file will be written if none exists.

+If you are still exploring if you want to use Home Assistant in the first place, you can enable the demo mode by adding the `--demo-mode` argument to the last command.

 If you're using Docker, you can use